Last Updated on June 23, 2025 by Maged kamel

 Solved problem 12-1-part 2—the final summary for the nominal load.

-We take all the estimated values and put these values in a form of a table, which is shown herewith.
 This is the summary for yielding for LRFD Φ*Rn=194.40 kips, for fracture Φ*Rn=261 kips.
-In the case of shear Φ*Rn=122.60 kips. , you can double-check between the values by diving the LRFD /1.5 to get the corresponding ASD values. Ω =1.50.
-Which are the lowest values? the lowest value is 122.60 kips for the LRFD from shearing.
+In the case of shear Φ*Rn=122.60 kips.
+You can double-check the values by dividing the LRFD by 1.5 to get the corresponding ASD values. Ω =1.50.
+Which are the lowest values?
+The lowest value is 122.60 kips for the LRFD from shearing.

-The final value of Φ*Rn=122.60 kips and the values for THe ASD design nominal loads are added for each limit state and the final ASD value selected is 81.74 kips.
+The final value of Φ*Rn = 122.55 kips, and the values for the ASD design nominal loads are added for each limit state.
+The final ASD value selected is 81.74 kips.

-This link for the previous post-A solved problem 12-1 for bearing connections.
+This link is for the previous post, which solved problem 12-1 for bearing connections.

 This is a link to a Solved problem 5-part 1 for design shear strength for bolts.